thborges/blog/docs/_posts/2020-05-18-epson-stepper-em-286-sth-39h112-06-reverse-engineered-specs.markdown

 # Electrical characteristics

 Here are the values I used to drive the motor.
-I consider them "safe" as the motor can operate barely warm (almost the same ambient temperature).
+I consider them "safe" as it can operate barely warm (almost the same ambient temperature).
 Please don't consider them as maximum or minimum ratings that you find in an official datasheet.

 | Characteristic | Value |
 | -------------- | ----- |